pypa/cibuildwheel/docs/options.md

 When both options are specified, both conditions are applied and only builds with a tag that matches `CIBW_BUILD` and does not match `CIBW_SKIP` will be built.

-When setting the options, you can use shell-style globbing syntax (as per [`fnmatch`](https://docs.python.org/3/library/fnmatch.html) and expanded by [`bracex`](https://pypi.org/project/bracex/)).
+When setting the options, you can use shell-style globbing syntax, as per [`fnmatch`](https://docs.python.org/3/library/fnmatch.html) with the addition of curly bracket syntax `{option1,option2}`, provided by [`bracex`](https://pypi.org/project/bracex/).
 All the build identifiers supported by cibuildwheel are shown below:

 <div class="build-id-table-marker"></div>